xoBalt/CYBR-4580/LiteratureReview.md

 # Literature Review

 The following is a collection of past research project that were conducted on stream splitting moving target defense.
 There are a number of different sources from unique authors that offer a lot of background knowledge in the area of stream splitting.
-The applications of stream splitting specifically for moving target defense are not quite as thouroughly researched which provides an interesting opportunity.
+The applications of stream splitting specifically for moving target defense are not quite as thoroughly researched, which provides an interesting opportunity.

 1. ***A Measurement-based Study of MultiPath TCP Performance over Wireless Networks*** Chen, Y., Lim, Y., Gibbens, R. J., Nahum, E. M., Khalili, R., & Towsley, D. (2013).
 Retrieved February 10, 2019, from http://conferences.sigcomm.org/imc/2013/papers/imc231-chenA.pdf

 This paper focused primarily on the effects of stream splitting between WiFi and LTE on mobile devices.
 The researchers implemented MPTCP in order to perform the stream splitting in various different scenarios.
 They found that MPTCP is robust in acheiving performance at least close to the best single-path performance, across a wide range of network environments.
 For large transfers, performance was better than the best single path, except in cases with poor cellular networks.
 What this means is that if they were attempting to download a large file, MPTCP provided significantly better performance than just using one link at a time.
 That being said, they did discover a major concern with MPTCP where different data links had very different latency.
-For example, a cellphone stream splitting between WiFi and 3G did not experience significant performance increases due to the fact that the reassembly process was hindered by waiting around for the packets that were tranfered via 3G.
+For example, a cell phone stream splitting between WiFi and 3G did not experience significant performance increases due to the fact that the reassembly process was hindered by waiting around for the packets that were tranfered via 3G.

 In our case we will not be utilizing cellular networks, so we should not experience this issue due to the fact that WiFi vs Ethernet latency is much less significant than that of 3G.